sodafoundation/architecture-analysis/arch-design/multicloud/ObjectArchivalRestore.md

 -   Standard priority: The rehydration request will be processed in the order it was received and may take up to 15 hours.

 -   High priority: The rehydration request will be prioritized over Standard requests and may finish in under 1 hour for objects under ten GB in size.

+###### Changes in SODA multi-cloud
+SODA uses azure-storage-blob-go lib to connect to Azure object/blob service This lib has been updated with version 0.10.x to support **rehydratePriority** So this lib version need to be updated in go mod

+This also, changes signature of SetTier().
+This need to be updated

 #### Archival in Google Cloud Storage:
 ![Archival in GCS](resources/ArchivalGCS.png)